Erastuskanyatta/working-with-the-database/index.md

 So far, we have created a `database school` and  `tables` inside the school Database via terminal.
 Now, let's view this database school and its tables in the MariaDB.
 When you open the URL: http://localhost/phpmyadmin/  you should have an image like this.

 ![database](database.png)
+Note: In your database, you should have only one Database called school if it is your first Database.
 ### Step 3: Creating a registration form
 1. Here, we will create a form and store the details of that form in our database.